fleschutz/my-backups/README.md

 --------------------------
 1. Read the [docs](docs) first to plan your personal backup strategy.
 2. Required are one or more SSD's or harddisks (*"backup disks"*) with enough capacity to hold your data.
-3. To prevent confusion take a backup disk and write/print the disk size and a unique name onto it (e.g. *"2TB LAPTOP BACKUP"*), then insert it into the computer and rename the disk using the same name.
+3. Take the backup disks and write/print the disk size and a unique name onto them (e.g. *"2TB LAPTOP BACKUP"*), then connect them with the computer and rename the disks using the same name.
-4. Download this zipped repo (6.7MB, see green button) and unzip it into the top folder of your backup disk.
+4. Download this zipped repo (6.7MB, see green button) and unzip it into the top folder of each backup disk.
-5. Repeat steps 3 and 4 for each backup disk.

 💾 Backup your Data
 --------------------